nvjacobo/snowflake/README.md

 Ansible Role: Snowflake proxy
 =========

-An Ansible Role that Snowflake proxy on GNU/Linux and FreeBSD
+An Ansible Role that installs and configures Snowflake proxy on GNU/Linux and FreeBSD

 Background
 ------------